Luxcium/image-pipeline/.github/copilot-instructions.md

 ## Conclusion

 By following these rules, GitHub Copilot will create code that is easier to understand and maintain.
 Keeping things simple and using good practices will help make the code strong and reliable for everyone.

+## Additional Instructions and Preferences

+For additional instructions and preferences, please refer to the following files:
+- `cline.md`
+- `copilot.md`
+- `src/AI_agent_guidance.md`
+- `library/docs/AI_agent_instructions.md`

+The instructions from these files are now included in this file.